 Removable Storm Liner gloves enable the Sequoia to perform across a broad temperature range.
 Wear them when it's cold, and without when things are milder.
-Not to mention, touchscreen compatibility lets you can stay connected on the lift without risking frostbite.
+Not to mention, touchscreen compatibility lets you stay connected on the lift without risking frostbite.

-The GORE-TEX insert featuring Gore Warm technology optimizes the inner lining, membrane, and outer material to keep hands warmer for longer, and a Rubbertec palm confidently lends grip and brings amplifies durability in a heavy-wear area of the glove.
+The GORE-TEX insert featuring Gore Warm technology optimizes the inner lining, membrane, and outer material to keep hands warmer for longer, and a Rubbertec palm confidently lends grip and amplifies durability in a heavy-wear area of the glove.

 The reinforcements on this pair seem pretty reliable and although we wore them for only a couple of days the seams seem really tight and well stitched, so these gloves are certainly going to last for a couple of seasons.
-Our team loved the goggle scraper because it came in handy multiple times while we were out in the cold with the icy rain and snow coming at us.
+Our team loved the goggle scraper because it came in handy multiple times while we were out in the cold with icy rain and snow coming at us.
 The zipper pocket is always a nice thing to have, you can stash your money there or a key locker if you do not wanna use a hand warmer.